 water effectively across southern Africa.
 Her sustainable fridge uses solar heat

 to provide refrigeration cheaply and easily.
-Cummins selflessly gave her
+Cummins offers her

-design away because she wanted as many people as possible to build their own
+design free of charge because she wanted as many people as possible to build their own

 sustainable refrigerators.
 Her product is now serving the everyday

 refrigeration needs of countless families across southern Africa.

 Rosenzweig is managing director of Physic Ventures, whose purpose is to